Whether you’re a baker or a home cook, it’s important to know the many different types of flour.

 No need to get overwhelmed, this blog post has you covered.

-If you think there’s one type of flour that fits all, think again.
+If you think there are only a couple of types of flour that fit all recipes, think again.

 1. Almond Flour